 Computer destination is to process information (or data).
-It takes information and do something with it.
-In this tutorial we'll talk about how C++ interpret information.
+It takes information and does something with it.
+In this tutorial, we'll talk about how C++ interpret information.

 What are literals in C++

 Literal is just a piece of data as is.
-There will be lot of literals in your code.
-Example of literals are these:
+There will be a lot of literals in your code.
+Examples of literals:< /p>

 As you can see there are different kind of literals: numeric, text and so on.
 In C++ all data must have data type.